EndPointCorp/end-point-blog/2020/09/02/rclone-upload-to-cloud-from-cli/rclone-upload-to-cloud-from-cli.html.md

 ### The swiss army knife of storage.

 Oftentimes, cloud storage providers like Google Drive are great solutions for storing files- You can upload the data and not have to worry about maintaining a separate system to host it, with all the security hassles that can bring.
-However- very few of the major cloud storage providers offer a command line interface, or even an open source API that can be interacted with.
+However- very few of the major cloud storage providers offer a command line interface, or any official way to upload without using their web interface or closed-source binary tools, if that.

 This obviously makes uploading files from servers difficult- but not impossible, if you know the right tools.